ncilengir/risc-qarch/README.md

 ## Memories
-In DEUARC there is two memories which are instruction and data memories.
+In RISCQ there is two memories which are instruction and data memories.
 Each has read enable and data inputs.
 Data memory has also write enable input.
 1. Instruction Memory (32x11)
 2. Data Memory (32x4)